Maghnie/docs/developers/api-documentation/README.md

 ### Transactional changes

 Any API call that touches resources through creation, modification, or deletion, will either succeed as a whole or fail without any modification done.
-If there occur any errors during a creation, modification, or deletion of an existing resource, all changes made up to that point are rolled back.
-Viewing an API call as an atomic transaction, the transaction is either made or not.
+If any errors occur during a creation, modification, or deletion of an existing resource, all changes made up to that point are rolled back.
+Viewing an API call as an atomic transaction, the transaction is either made completely or not at all.

 ## Accessing the HTTP API